weirane/vscode-revis/README.md

 ## Note

 This extension is still in an early stage.
-Please file an issue or contact Ruochen (wangrc+231@ucsd.edu) if you find any bugs/confusing points.
+Please file an issue or contact Ruochen (wangrc@ucsd.edu) if you find any bugs/confusing points.